-Trigger random dfhack commands with specified probabilities.
+This triggers random dfhack commands with specified probabilities.
 Register a few scripts, then tell it to "go" and it will pick one based on the probability weights you specified.
+Outcomes are mutually exclusive.
+To make independent random events, call the script multiple times.